Stupid Stupid Stupid: Reception

 Stupid Stupid Stupid was met with mixed reviews from music critics.
-It is often considered to be similar to the band's debut album, but without that album's "infectious beats, mammoth hooks, and surreal humour".
+It is often considered to be similar to the band's debut album, but without that album's "infectious beats, mammoth hooks, and surreal humour."
 The Daily News's Michael Mehle wrote that it went "a long way toward streamlining [the sound of their debut] for American audiences", highlighting the "rap influences" and "thick, high-impact dance tracks".
-MTV reviewer Lily Moayeri said it followed their debut with the "[w]ell-rounded grooves, funky hip-hop rhythms, and soulful vocal offerings with an inherent sense of humor".
-Ed Masley of Pittsburgh Post-Gazette saw it as a "musical trainwreck of breakbeats, samples, loops and sky-high Wonderwalls of rock guitar".
+Author Dave Thompson, in his book Alternative Rock (2000), wrote that it was "more focused" than the first time, with the band "refin[ing] their sound down into a powerful funkadelic hybrid ..."
+MTV reviewer Lily Moayeri said it followed their debut with "[w]ell-rounded grooves, funky hip-hop rhythms, and soulful vocal offerings with an inherent sense of humor".
+Ed Masley of the Pittsburgh Post-Gazette saw it as a "musical trainwreck of breakbeats, samples, loops and sky-high Wonderwalls of rock guitar".
 CMJ New Music Monthly writer Andrew Beaujon called it "one hell of a funky document", adding that the "party-in-the-studio patina" that Ryder has been attempting since Happy Mondays was "now fully realized".